citysciencelab/cut-re3/README.md

 Remark: The geoserver needs a lot of resources.
 If you have issues with it you can try to give docker more resources.

 ## PostGis configuration
-PostGis is configured with the Geoserver in geoserver/configs/postgis (see above).
+PostGis is configured in geoserver/configs/postgis.
+The api also loads these env variables by loading geoserver/configs/postgis in the docker-compose files.

-The data is stored in geoserver/data/pg_data as configured in docker-compose.yaml
+The data is stored in geoserver/data/pg_data as configured in docker-compose.yaml (development) and docker-compose.prod.yaml (production).

 ## nginx configuration
 The nginx configuration can be found at nginx/default.conf.
 It configures the paths to the respective endpoints.